Speak Out Project

 Visit the Speak Out website to read the latest articles written by The Speak Out Team.
 You can also browse artwork in our creative gallery or take a look at our wellbeing area with useful resources and links.
 Speak Out is central to the rest of the charity’s work and has the capacity to further express the views of young people from all our other groups from the Chill Out Project, Travelling Forward Project, and Mentoring Project, enabling everyone to have a read and most importantly have a voice.

 If you are a young person interested in being part of our project, find out more here.
+Our face-to-face group meets every Thursday (term-time only) at The Symington Building, Market Harborough, from 5pm - 6.30pm.

 If you are a local teacher or youth group leader who would like to collaborate with Speak Out, enter your students into one of our creative competitions, or receive magazines – we would love to hear from you.